rinusser/chASM/README.md

 # Wait, what?

-Yes, you read right: this is a PHP extension, that, aside from bootstrap code necessary for the build system, is compiled with NASM.
+Yes, you read right: this is a PHP extension that's built with NASM.

 If you're looking for a sensible rationale as to why this PHP extension exists: don't bother, you won't find any.